BaoCodeLab/VarAnnoFastJ/README.md

     -r REF, --ref REF                   The reference genome file of fasta format.
     -p PREFIX, --prefix PREFIX          The prefix of dictionary output files.

-#### The preprocess command processes the gbk annotation file of the reference genome and generates three sets of output files for variant annotation.
+#### The preprocess command processes the gbk annotation file of the reference genome and generates three sets of output files.
 The output includes the tab-delimited file (general tab file format), the protein sequences encoded by the reference genome, and a series of python dictionary files representing distinct attributes of the genome annotation.
+The dictionary files will be used as input for variant annotation.
 An example of the dictionary output files is as following:
     gtff_parse.contg.dic         The contigs in the reference genome. gtff_parse.gene.dic          All genes encoded by the reference genome. gtff_parse.mol.dic           The molecular types of each gene encoded by the reference genome (i.e., gene, CDS, rRNA, tRNA).